Stage 2 Draft / February 26, 2025

 16.2.1.1 ModuleRequest Records

-A ModuleRequest Record represents the request to import a module up to a given phase.
+A ModuleRequest Record represents the request to import a module with given import attributes and import phase.
 It consists of the following fields:

 Field Name Value Type Meaning